bo-js/Robin2011_RepPackage.jl/docs/src/README.md

 The data used for this replication is entirely available at the website of the Econometrics Society [here](https://www.econometricsociety.org/publications/econometrica/2011/09/01/dynamics-unemployment-and-wage-distributions/supp/9070_data%20and%20programs_0.zip).
 The author himself has procured the data from the US Bureau of Labor Statistics.

-To replicate Robin (2011) using this Julia package, replicators are required to download the data from the original replication package under the link above.
+To replicate Robin (2011) using this Julia package, replicators are required to download the data from the original replication package under the link above and place the `USquarterly.raw` datafile in the data folder of this repo.

 ### Computational Requirements
 #### Software Requirements
 - Julia (version used for this replication exercise: 1.9)
 - The following julia packages need to be installed.
-The versions of all packages can be found in Manifest.toml
+The versions of all packages can be found in Manifest.toml.
   - CSV
   - Copulas
   - DataFrames